Elliot Lake Waterfront Owners Association

 The following articles might prove useful when building on the waterfront.

 Building a Dock: When building a dock you a required to follow both the Department of Fisheries and Oceans directives.
-According to the Ministry of Natural Resources (MNR) you may need a work permit under certain circumstances when building a dock.
+According to the Ministry of Natural Resources (MNR) you may need a Crown Land Work Permit under certain circumstances when building a dock.

 D.F.O. has simplified the process for some dock projects